Cold Harbor (Severance): Critical reception

 Adam Scott's performance garnered critical acclaim, earning an Emmy nomination for Outstanding Lead Actor in a Drama Series.

 "Cold Harbor" received widespread critical acclaim.
-The review aggregator website Rotten Tomatoes reported a 100% approval rating for the episode, based on 15 reviews, with an average rating of 9.7/10.
+On the review aggregator website Rotten Tomatoes, the episode received an approval rating of 100%, based on 15 reviews, with an average rating of 9.7/10.

 Saloni Gajjar of The A.V.
-Club gave the episode an "A–" and wrote, "the broader suspense has suffered [and] this might leave viewers understandably conflicted and lacking in patience about the show's pace, especially with how everything culminates in 'Cold Harbor.'
+Club gave the episode an "A–" and wrote, "The broader suspense has suffered [and] this might leave viewers understandably conflicted and lacking in patience about the show's pace, especially with how everything culminates in 'Cold Harbor'.
 If you see the season finale as a character study, though, it's a potent, absurd, and stunning one."

-Alan Sepinwall of Rolling Stone wrote, "Season Two didn't always help itself [by] devoting entire installments to Cold Harbor and to the origin of the severance process itself.
+Alan Sepinwall of Rolling Stone wrote, "Season Two didn't always help itself [by] devoting entire installments to 'Cold Harbor' and to the origin of the severance process itself.
 But it ended in a place that leans into the best and most important parts of the series, and that reckons with its core ideas in exciting, surprising, funny, and moving ways."
 Ben Travers of IndieWire gave the episode an "A" and wrote, "People don't typically respond to reason in the same way they respond to feelings, and 'Cold Harbor' evokes a bevy of conflicting feelings."

-Erin Qualey of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "'Cold Harbor' is a captivating hour-plus of television that serves up several palpable gut punches, some cryptic Lumon lore, and a handful of the most visually stunning sequences the show has ever put onscreen."
+Erin Qualey of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, Cold Harbor' is a captivating hour-plus of television that serves up several palpable gut punches, some cryptic Lumon lore, and a handful of the most visually stunning sequences the show has ever put onscreen."
 Sean T. Collins of Decider wrote, "Whether you watched for the plot or the emotions or the themes or the performances or the visuals or the overall tone, you got something good.
 Good is good!"